shtokin/url-shortener-exercise/readme.md

 - app/Services/ShortenerService.php - service for creating short urls.
 - resources/views/*.blade.php - views

-If you made changes in .env after installation it may be necessary to run `php artisan config:cache`.
+If you make changes in .env after installation it is necessary to run `php artisan config:cache`.

 ##Testing